Azure Functions#

 Once you have your compute and storage backends configured, you can run a hello world function with:

-lithops test -b azure_functions -s azure_storage
+lithops hello -b azure_functions -s azure_storage

 Viewing the execution logs#